Casterton Coleraine Medical Centre

 “You do develop an understanding on how to concentrate your efforts – which medical problem to take on first – people come in with a number of problems, a number of issues and you need to prioritise and focus on what is more important.
 Figuring out how to manage your time more effectively – I think developing that skill is something you do in time.”

 For Dr Moussa, seeing a good result is what makes general practice worthwhile.

 “The satisfaction is in following up a patient and seeing them get better, or managing a certain problem or helping them change their lifestyle.
-Of course it can be difficult in some cases, but in others, seeing a good result is very satisfying.”said Dr Khaled Moussa.
+Of course it can be difficult in some cases, but in others, seeing a good result is very satisfying.”

 Dr Brian Coulson (Principal)

 MBBS Uni Adelaide, 1977

 2006 MD, Grigoria T Popa University, Romania

 2016 – LaTrobe Regional Hospital Intensive Care / Psychiatry